The Year’s 7 Best Campgrounds Near Gainesville, Florida

 Salt Springs Recreation Area is an hour’s drive southeast of Gainesville and lies in the Ocala National Forest.
 This area of balmy woodland is the most extensive sand pine scrub forest in the world.

 Several gorgeous natural springs populate the surrounding area, which are ideal for swimming and playing watersports.
-If you fancy something a bit more rigorous, head along a short section of the 1,400-mile National Scenic Trail, which runs right by the site.
+If you fancy something a bit more rigorous, head along a short section of the 1,400-mile Florida National Scenic Trail, which runs right by the site.

 “Sites have lots of space, and the majority have shade trees with moss flowing in the breeze.
-All sites have a picnic table, lantern pole, grill, and ring.” – Liz H.
+All sites have a picnic table, lantern pole, grill, and fire ring.” – Liz H.

 Campground Details